uvarc/rc-learning/content/notes/hpc-from-terminal/section1.md

 ## Navigating the Bash Shell

 Modern shells provide useful "hotkey" commands that can save considerable typing.
-The control- notation means that the `Ctrl` (control) key and the following key should be depressed at the same time.
+The "control-" notation means that the `Ctrl` (control) key and the following key should be depressed at the same time.

 {{< table >}}